cartermak/cartermak.github.io/_drafts/projects/subwoofer.md

 - Get correct voltage range for amp circuit
 - Get correct power draw for amp
  -->
-Finding the amp was easy. [this unit]() is readily available on Amazon for around $20.
-It takes a monaural line-level input signal and 15-24V DC power (up to ??W).
-Because it's designed for an output impedance of 4&Omega;, I kept the two 2&Omega; speakers in series and wired them directly to the output of the amplifier.
+Finding the amp was easy.
+[This unit](https://www.amazon.com/AOSHIKE-Bluetooth-Amplifier-TPA3116D2-Integrated/dp/B07L933RJV) is readily available on Amazon for around $15-20.
+It takes a monaural line-level input signal and 12-24V DC power, with a rated output power of 100W (presumably RMS).
+This is less than the 165W RMS output of the original amp, but it's pretty fantastic for the price.
+Because it's designed for an output impedance of 8&Omega;, I kept the two 4&Omega; speakers in series and wired them directly to the output of the amplifier.

 I considered buying a new 24V power supply, but a decent quality unit that supplies enough current costs more than I spent on the amplifier itself.
 Instead, I got my hands on a free, used 19V laptop charger whose connector had frayed.
 Soldering on a new barrel jack gave me the power supply at a fraction of the cost of buying new.